PicturElements/lib/README.md

 ---

 ## Style Choices
-The following are style choices that diverge to some extent, however small, from common style guides (in this case, Airbnb).

-* [3.2](https://github.com/airbnb/javascript#es6-computed-properties) - Use computed property names when creating objects with dynamic property names

-  In general, this is followed, but in certain cases it may be cleaner to assign on the existing object.
+The following are style choices that diverge or differ to some extent, however small, from common style guides (in this case, Airbnb).
+Code should never diverge too far from standard formatting, but neither should the developer be held to a fixed set of rules.
+However menial the differences are to common style guide, the importance of applying a pragmatic mindset to code style is impressed on the developer, who is first and foremost responsible for producing a legible and elegant product.
+If in a certain case diverging from fixed rules means the code becomes more pleasant to read, this is preferred.
+Perhaps all of this goes without saying, but for transparency reasons, these are the main cases where rules have been found to be fuzzy:

 * [3.5](https://github.com/airbnb/javascript#objects--grouped-shorthand) - Group your shorthand properties at the beginning of your object declaration

-  As a general rule, the most pertinent data to the object receives priority over other data.
-Similarly, grouping of properties with similar properties is also preferred over shorthand definitions.
+  As a general rule, the most pertinent data to the object receives priority over other data, and is put at the top.
+Similarly, grouping of properties with similar characteristics is also preferred over shorthand definitions.

 * [3.8](https://github.com/airbnb/javascript#objects--rest-spread) - Prefer the object spread operator over `Object.assign` to shallow-copy objects.
 Use the object rest operator to get a new object with certain properties omitted